Federal Student Loans

 Student loans are the major form of self-help aid available to KSC students who are enrolled at least half-time in a degree-seeking program (six credits per semester for undergraduates or a Department of Education approved certificate program).

-New for the 2013-14 academic year, acceptance of all Federal Student Loans reflected on your Award Letter is assumed.
-If you wish to decline any or all of the loans offered to you, please sign and return your Award Letter to our Office with your adjustments.
+Acceptance of all Federal Student Loans reflected on your Award Letter is assumed.
+If you wish to decline any or all of the loans offered to you, please sign and return a copy of the Financial Aid Change Form to our Office with your adjustments.

 The U.S. government is the lender under this Direct Loan program.
 Questions?
 Visit our FAQ page.